 - Raimondo, T., Payne, J., Wade, B., Lanari, P., Clark, C., Hand, M., (2017).
 Trace element mapping by LA-ICP-MS: assessing geochemical mobility in garnet.
 Contributions to Mineralogy and Petrology, 172, 17. , pdf

-- Petrogenesis of metamorphic rocks and scale of equilibrium domains: local bulk composition measurements and inversion of forward thermodynamic models (programs: Bingo-Antidote & GRTMOD)
+- Petrogenesis and scale of equilibrium in metamorphic rocks.
+Development of iterative thermodynamic models (programs: Bingo-Antidote & GRTMOD)

-- Thermodynamic properties and models of complex solid solutions; kinetics and phase equilibria
+- Thermodynamic properties and models of complex solid solutions; kinetics and phase equilibria; oxygen fractionation modeling

 - Micro-dating techniques: LA-ICP-MS and SIMS measurements (U-Th-Pb, allanite, monazite and zircon)